philogicae/torrent-search-mcp/README.md

 ## Features

--   API wrapper for Thepiratebay, Nyaa and YggTorrent.
+-   API wrapper for ThePirateBay, Nyaa and YggTorrent.
     -   **Your Ygg passkey is injected locally into the torrent file/magnet link, ensuring it's not exposed externally**
 -   MCP server interface for standardized communication (stdio, sse, streamable-http)
 -   FastAPI server interface for alternative HTTP access (e.g., for direct API calls or testing)
 -   Tools:
-    -   Search for torrents on Thepiratebay, Nyaa and YggTorrent
+    -   Search for torrents on ThePirateBay, Nyaa and YggTorrent
-    -   Get details for a specific torrent
+    -   Get details for a specific YGG torrent
-    -   Retrieve magnet links
+    -   Retrieve YGG magnet links

 ## Setup

 ### Prerequisites

--   An active YggTorrent account and passkey.
+-   An active YggTorrent account and passkey (Optional).
 -   Python 3.10+ (required for PyPI install).
 -   [`uv`](https://github.com/astral-sh/uv) (for local development)
 -   Docker and Docker Compose (for Docker setup)

-### Configuration
+### Configuration (Optional)

 This application requires your YggTorrent passkey to interact with the API.